antaldaniel/old_music_dataobservatory_eu/content/authors/dominika_semanakova/_index.md

 - data curators
 ---

 Dominika is a musicologist and a music rights management professional.
-She is working on music diverstiy and circulation issues, and building the Listen Local databases.
+She is working on music diversity and circulation issues, and building the Listen Local databases.
+Her work is particularly important to understand market shares and potential under-representation biases on broadcasting and streaming curation, and inclusion in the re-opening live music sector.